hknutzen/Netspoc/features.markdown

 - Powerful rules language
    - Groups can be defined and reused in different rules.
    - Automatic groups utilize relationships of the topology.
-- Allows to define a secondary packet filter which get simpler rules if a data stream has already been filtert at some other device.
+- Allows to define a secondary packet filter which gets simpler rules if a data stream has already been filtered at some other device.
 - Complex topologies with redundant paths are supported.
 - Pathrestrictions allow to restrict paths inside a redundant topology.
 - Supports network with isolated ports where traffic is entered and exited